CenturyLinkCloud/APIDocs/Server/server-maintenance.md

 <div class="alert alert-warning">
 <h2>V2 API Available</h2>
 There is an equivalent V2 API that should be used instead.
-Please use the Power Operations | <a href="../v2/#power-operations-start-maintenance-mode">Start/Stop Maintenance Mode</a> API.
+Please use the Power Operations | <a href="../v2/#power-operations-start-maintenance-mode">Start Maintenance Mode</a>, and Power Operations | <a href="../v2/#power-operations-stop-maintenance-mode">Stop Maintenance Mode</a>APIs.
 </div>

 ## URL